SolidHal/noisedeck/README.md

 TODO:

 - add chamfers
-  - ipad enclosure holes
-  - ipad enclosure casing
   - topcase upper
   - topcase lower

 - add slots in topcase lower for magnets that use the ipad magnets to keep the deck closed,
   - like how the folio cases stay closed on the face of the ipad

+- correct/update topcase upper/lower supports

 - add spacer to midcase to fill the upper left/right corners and keep the btrfld in place?